gangdong/gangdong.github.io/_posts/2018-06-30-Web-jekyll-archive.markdown

 {% include toc.html %}

 ## Archive by date
-Because a list of posts in reverse chronological order can be readily accessed in Jekyll through site.posts, all that's needed is to use some clever Liquid markup to process it.
+Because a list of posts in reverse chronological order can be readily accessed in Jekyll through `site.posts`, all that's needed is to use some clever Liquid markup to process it.
 I used below code to group my archives by year.
 {% highlight liquid %}
 {% raw %}